 As an investment class, cash has been an asset of stability.
 That was until we saw the collapse of Silicon Valley Bank (SVB).
 This has individual savers and business owners turning their attention to cash, and how safe it is.
-Connecticut Wealth Management’s (CTWM) Kevin Leahy, President and CEO, and Jessica Dodge, Director of Momentum for Business OwnersSM, address some of the most pertinent questions business owners have right now.
+Connecticut Wealth Management’s (CTWM) Kevin Leahy, President and CEO, and Jessica Dodge, address some of the most pertinent questions business owners have right now.

 What is new for business owners when it comes to thinking about their cash?

 KL: Certainly, folks are looking to capitalize on higher rates of return with their cash.
 You’re seeing interest rates rise on savings accounts, but you’re also likely seeing your interest expense rise on variable lines of credit.
 With concerns about “recession-proofing” your business, business owners are re-examining their borrowing and cash holdings alongside their plans for stability, expansion, and even shareholder transitions.

 JD: The question might be best posed as what isn’t new.
 We can’t stress enough the importance of understanding, monitoring, and acting upon an important metric we call “Business Headroom,” which is a calculation of easily accessible cash on any given day.
 Time and time again, business owners are either holding too much or too little cash in their business, or letting their cash holdings get away from them.

 How much cash should a business owner hold?

 JD: A commonly used rule of thumb is to have anywhere between three to six months of operating expenses on hand.
 But, well run businesses do not rely on rules of thumb, instead they forecast the potential experiences that are likely within their organization.

 A lot of business owners, especially those who are very conservative or don’t have a finance team, tend to stockpile cash well beyond what is necessary.
 Holding a dense concentration of your assets at the bank potentially puts your plans behind schedule because those dollars could be put to other uses.